x94fujo6rpg/SomeTampermonkeyScripts/README.md

 add button for each gallery in list view to use archive download directly
 because there is a limit on how many requests you can send at once
 this need some time to process
-**warning: don't open new page rapidly when you using this, it may trigger api limit protection**
+~~warning: don't open new page rapidly when you using this, it may trigger api limit protection~~
+now you have to click button to enable it (pervent too many requests)

 [[ehx link color]](https://github.com/x94fujo6rpg/SomeTampermonkeyScripts/raw/master/ehx_link_color.user.js)
 change e-hentai/exhentai unvisited link color